lars-t-hansen/moz-sandbox/swat/MANUAL.md

 New        ::= (new TypeName Expr ...)

-   TypeName must be a ClassName or "string".
+   TypeName must be a ClassName.

    If TypeName is a ClassName then allocate a new instance of the class and initialize its fields with the expressions.
 Every field must have an initializer.

-   If TypeName is "string" then the Exprs must all be i32.
-Allocate a new string which has the values of the Exprs for its characters.

 TypeTest   ::= (is TypeName Expr)